 Indianapolis: The Bowen-Merrill Company Publishers, 1901.
-Will Vawter.
 First Edition.
 Decorated & gilt-stamped cloth.
 12mo, pictorial green original publisher's cloth with gilt lettering and decorative vignette of a farmer set against a golden sun on the front cover, 187 pages, Pictorial Vignette as Colophon.
-Very Good / None.
+Near Fine / None.
 Item #2698

 James Whitcomb Riley (1849 – 1916) was an American writer, poet, and best-selling author.
 During his lifetime he was known as the "Hoosier Poet" and "Children's Poet" for his dialect works and his children's poetry respectively.